percona/pmm/docs/install-pmm/install-pmm-client/connect-database/mysql.md

 | Percona Server for MySQL | 5.7.10+, 8.0.12+ |
 | Percona XtraDB Cluster   | 5.6, 5.7, 8.0    |

 The *slow query log* records the details of queries that take more than a certain amount of time to complete.
-With the database server configured to write this information to a file rather than a table, PMM Client parses the file and sends aggregated data to PMM Server via the Query Analytics part of PMM Agent.
+With the database server configured to write this information to a file rather than a table, PMM Client parses the file and sends aggregated data to PMM Server via the Query Analytics part of pmm-agent.

 ### Settings